For leaders abroad, the prospect of a Trump revival is ever-present - The Boston Globe

 “So if you believe that isolationism is growing in America, or it suits you politically to assert this, you don’t have to hang it all on Trump,” said Darroch, who was forced to leave his post in Washington after critical cables he wrote about the Trump administration were leaked in 2019.
 “There are plenty of alternatives.”

-None of this is to say that Trump doesn’t remain a singular figure, or that his legal woes aren’t drawing attention abroad.
-The case against the former president, with its lurid allegations of “hush money” paid to a pornographic film actress, is the kind of only-in-America spectacle that lends itself to tabloid headlines.
+None of this is to say that Trump does not remain a singular figure, or that his legal woes are not drawing attention abroad.
+The case against the former president, with its lurid accusations of “hush money” paid to a pornographic film actress, is the kind of only-in-America spectacle that lends itself to tabloid headlines.

 “The Bigly Usual Suspect,” said London’s Daily Star, with a collage of unflattering photos of Trump against a backdrop used for mug shots.
 “Trump will refuse to be handcuffed,” said the Times of London in a front-page article Saturday that included an interview with Stormy Daniels, the actress who said she had a sexual relationship with Trump and received the payments from Trump’s lawyer in exchange for her silence.